yochannah/carpentries.org/_posts/2022/04/2022-04-27-introducing-accessibility-coordinator.md

 ---

 We are pleased to welcome Brynn Elliott to The Carpentries Core Team!
-Brynn is joining as our new Accessibility Manager, through funding from the Chan Zuckerberg Foundation to advance The Carpentries Diversity, Equity, and Inclusion practices.
+Brynn is joining as our new Accessibility Manager, through funding from the Chan Zuckerberg Foundation to advance The Carpentries Diversity, Equity, and Inclusion practices [(read announcement)](https://carpentries.org/blog/2022/01/executive-director-new-years-message/).
 We asked Brynn to share a bit about herself, read on to learn more!

 ----------